timeplus-io/proton/README.md

   <a href="#need-help"><strong>Need help?</strong></a>
 </p>

 Proton is a streaming SQL engine, a fast and lightweight alternative to Apache Flink, 🚀 powered by ClickHouse.
-It helps data engineers and platform engineers solve real-time data pipelines and stream processing use cases.
-Proton also powers the [Timeplus Cloud](https://timeplus.com) streaming analytics platform.
+It enables developers to solve streaming data processing, routing and analytics challenges from Kafka, Redpanda and more sources, and send aggregated data to the downstream systems.
+Proton is core engine of [Timeplus](https://timeplus.com), which is a Cloud-native streaming analytics platform.

 ## 💪 Why use Proton?

-1. **[Apache Flink](https://github.com/apache/flink) or [ksqlDB](https://github.com/confluentinc/ksql) alternative.** Proton provides powerful streaming SQL functionalities, such as streaming ETL, tumble/hop/session windows, watermarks, materialized views, CDC and data revision processing, and more.
+1. **A fast and lightweight [Apache Flink](https://github.com/apache/flink) or [ksqlDB](https://github.com/confluentinc/ksql) alternative**:  Proton provides powerful streaming SQL functionalities, such as streaming ETL, tumble/hop/session windows, watermarks, materialized views, CDC and data revision processing, and more.

-2. **Fast.** Proton is written in C++, with optimized performance through SIMD.
+2. **High-performance**:  Proton is written in C++, with optimized performance through SIMD.
 [For example](https://www.timeplus.com/post/scary-fast), on an Apple MacBookPro with M2 Max, Proton can deliver 90 million EPS, 4 millisecond end-to-end latency, and high cardinality aggregation with 1 million unique keys.

-3. **Lightweight.** Proton is a single binary (\<500MB).
+3. **Lightweight**:  Proton is a single binary (\<500MB).
 No JVM or any other dependencies.
 You can also run it with Docker, or on an AWS t2.nano instance (1 vCPU and 0.5 GiB memory).

-4. **Powered by the fast, resource efficient and mature [ClickHouse](https://github.com/clickhouse/clickhouse).**  Proton extends the historical data, storage, and computing functionality of ClickHouse with stream processing.
-Thousands of SQL functions are available in Proton.
-Billions of rows in are queried in milliseconds.
+4. **Powered by [ClickHouse](https://github.com/clickhouse/clickhouse)**:  Proton can connect stream processing to the historical data storage and processing in ClickHouse to enable a powerful unified processing in one single engine.
+With Proton, ClickHouse users can quickly connect, process and analyze streaming data with the same powerful compuation capabilties.

-5. **Best SQL engine for [Kafka](https://kafka.apache.org/)/[Redpanda](https://redpanda.com/)/[Confluent](https://www.confluent.io/).** Query the live data in Kafka or other compatiable streaming data platforms, with [external streams](https://docs.timeplus.com/proton-kafka).
+5. **Best streaming SQL engine for [Kafka](https://kafka.apache.org/) or [Redpanda](https://redpanda.com/)**:
+ Query the live data in Kafka or other compatiable streaming data platforms, with [external streams](https://docs.timeplus.com/proton-kafka).

 ![Proton Architecture](design/proton-architecture.webp)
 See our [architecture](https://docs.timeplus.com/proton-architecture) doc for technical details and our [FAQ](https://docs.timeplus.com/proton-faq) for more information.